 How to create your vision board

 - Find visual representations of your goals.
 This doesn’t mean that everything has to be an image.
 I use quotes and even single words on my vision board to depict how I want to feel and where I want to be.
 Rake through old magazines and chop away or trawl through Pinterest and pin until your heart’s content!
 Then curate your images and words and begin to layout your board.

-I’ve created a printable that you can access below with some ideas to get you started.
+- What board?
 This is again about personal preference.
 Remember – everything about this board is personal to YOU.
 So, if you prefer to have a giant whiteboard that’s displayed in pride of place in your office, go for it!
 If you’re slightly more private and want to simply keep a couple of pages in your diary or journal dedicated to your dreams, do it.
 Maybe a wallpaper on your phone or laptop is the way for you.
 Go with whatever feels right.
 You might even like to try out a few methods before you land on one that sits well with you.
 Whichever way you choose, be sure to have your board in a place you’ll see or be able to review DAILY.
 If a digital vision board feels good to you, this blog by Design Wizard has some great pointers to help you design the perfect vision board for you.

 - Look at it often.
 This is one of the most crucial steps.
 You need to use your vision board.
 It’s not enough to simply create one.
-You need to meditate on your vision, absorb it daily until it becomes so ingrained in you that there is only one option – to achieve your goals
+You need to meditate on your vision, absorb it daily until it becomes so engrained in you that there is only one option – to achieve your goals.

 Have you used a vision board to help you achieve your goals?
 What did you find most useful about having a vision board to refer to?